atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 ![](/assets/images/Screen Shot 2019-09-30 at 9.42.25 PM.png)

 You can also add text to describe how some metric was calculated to explain business logic to viewers.
-While this is simple, it is much better than people always asking you how to write a query.
+This is not only simple, but it is also much better than people always asking you how to write a query.
 This will also be the basis for data models at later stages of data sophistication.

 ## BI Layer Meta Modeling

-Some BI tools allow you to do some renaming within it.
-This is most common in renaming a field so it is more readable within a chart but some let you rename it so that others can query the data by its new name.
+Some BI tools allow you to do some internal renaming.
+While this is most common in renaming a field so that it is more readable within a chart, some let you rename it so that others can query the data by its new name.
 Definitely rename fields so that they are more understandable within visualizations and dashboards.
 Asking people to interpret complex names will not work.

 ![](https://lh3.googleusercontent.com/zG4ozj43oza7HHf9wKwKVkDmuB7f0XgrCQ6-lPmkgrlyvzF5VeSwfAed6V-lFKRKMSXfGZe32WMTuDwU3gjjJqSwFCFmRsBDVMwgr45Fbmvw5gufFQ09QJBUTTaXslYIGEQyi1aa)

 ## Drag and Drop

 Some BI products with drag and drop data explorers handle complex join paths with ease.
-In Chartio for instance if you use their visual SQL interface it joins the data automatically.
+For instance, if you use Chartio’s visual SQL interface it joins the data automatically.

 ![](/assets/images/Screen Shot 2019-09-30 at 9.44.02 PM.png)This might be preferable for people to use when querying their data instead of needing to remember how to join many tables for their analytical queries.